Wil-Ro/ColeSite/README.md

 # ColeSite
-A portfolio website for a musician friend, can be found hosted here: https://wil-ro.github.io/ColeSite/
+A portfolio website for a musician friend, not currently hosted anywhere